gerard-morera/CP/README.md

 - TDD, BDD, continous delivery.

+## Experience

+### BetVictor, Gibraltar (2016).
+Full stack Web Developer.

+   Main activities and responsibilities:

+  - To work concurrently for horitzontal and feature teams with continus integration.

+  - Back-end development of the company's main web application and side projects using Ruby on Rails and Javascript frameworks (Backbone.js, Angular.js) as part of an agile team.

+  - Front-end development of the company’s main web-based mobile application built using the Backbone.js framework.

+  - Active collaboration in team coordination, code releases and the application design.

+  - Main projects: New streaming service, BetFinder.

+#### Alter Orbis (2005 - 2015).
+Non profit organization.
+  Volunteer teacher - various subjects including Spanish, Catalan and reading the alphabet.
+  Advocate for people in economic difficulty to obtain accommodation and social support services.

+  What I learnt:

+   - To understand people suffering.

+#### Private Physics and Math Teacher, Spain (2008 - 2014).

+   What I learnt:

+   - Ability to break down and explaining complex problems.

 #### Social Competencies

 Due to the length of time I've travelled and the amount of people that I've met along the way, I've developed very good social skills.
 I believe these skills make me a cheerful team player, and a very positive person in general.